-For some participating in the forum, the pandemic has not changed client expectations regarding availability, citing our already-Pavlovian reflexes with our cell phones.83 This attorney emphasized, "We've got to just train our clients, that there are certain times that we may not be available to them."84 However, as this attorney later noted, failure to communicate with a client is the biggest grievance complaint.85
+For some participating in the forum, the pandemic has not changed client expectations regarding availability, citing our already-Pavlovian reflexes with our cell phones.
+This attorney emphasized, "We've got to just train our clients, that there are certain times that we may not be available to them."
+However, as this attorney later noted, failure to communicate with a client is the biggest grievance complaint.

 Managing client expectations is a balancing act of seeking to serve clients, as well as having a life outside the profession.
-As client expectations change, it will be important for firms to create and institute policies that meet client expectations as to timing and access to attorneys.
-With only 16.48% respondents86 reporting they have such a policy, there is room to develop a reasonable framework (e.g., responding to clients within two hours, by the end of the day or by the very next day, and relaying your firm's policy verbally and/or within retainer letters).
+As client expectations change, it will be important for firms to create and institute policies that meet client

-83 ACR transcript at 248.
+ACR transcript at 248.